Senior full stack developer and CTO at Ideamotive.

-It may not work well for developers/designers inexperienced with JS.
-Semantic UI isn’t the desired option in such a case, because you should be qualified enough to develop customizations in the application without depending on the ready-made functions.
+For developers/designers who have no experience with JS, it may not work well.
+To work with Semantic, you should be skilled enough to develop customizations in the application without depending on the pre-built features.

-Brands that are using Semantic UI are Snapchat, Accenture, Kmong, Digital Services, Ovrsea.
+Brands using Semantic UI include Snapchat, Accenture, Kmong, Digital Services, and Ovrsea.